Westby to celebrate Syttende Mai May 14-15

 Medallion hunt

-Seventeen wooden medallions will be hidden within the city limits sometime during the week of May 8.
+Seventeen wooden medallions will be hidden within the city limits sometime this week.
 Medallions will be accessible 24/7, will not be hidden on anyone’s personal property and will be safely accessible.

 Troll hunt